CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/04_MakingData01.md

 One of the primary hurdles that researchers encounter is finding appropriate datasets (for QGIS and otherwise).
 For more on this, see the [Finding Spatial Data](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2018/blob/master/Resources/FindingSpatialData.md) page in the Resources.

-This problem is compounded when working with historic data as it may not necessarily have spatial data attached or it may only have place names attached that may or may not represent modern place names.
+This problem is compounded when working with historic data as it may not necessarily have spatial data attached, or it may only have place names attached that may or may not represent modern place names.
 Ultimately, finding data and transforming data are separate issues.
-As far as finding data is concerned, Columbia keeps a list of [Spatial Data on the Internet](http://library.columbia.edu/locations/dssc/data/spatialdata.html), as well as [Lehman Library's Map Collection](http://library.columbia.edu/locations/maps.html) and [CIESIN](http://sedac.ciesin.columbia.edu/data/sets/browse), the [NYPL Maps Division](https://www.nypl.org/about/divisions/map-division) the [US Census](https://www.census.gov/data.html), [NHGIS](https://www.nhgis.org/), or the [AAG Databases](http://www.aag.org/cs/projects_and_programs/historical_gis_clearinghouse/hgis_databases) are a good place to start (this list is obviously not comprehensive, but illustrative that data is in a lot of places).
-If none of these have the data you are looking for, you may need to turn to repositories on the Internet.
+As far as finding data is concerned, Columbia keeps a list of [Spatial Data on the Internet](http://library.columbia.edu/locations/dssc/data/spatialdata.html).
+Other good places to start include [Lehman Library's Map Collection](http://library.columbia.edu/locations/maps.html) and [CIESIN](http://sedac.ciesin.columbia.edu/data/sets/browse), the [NYPL Maps Division](https://www.nypl.org/about/divisions/map-division) the [US Census](https://www.census.gov/data.html), [NHGIS](https://www.nhgis.org/), or the [AAG Databases](http://www.aag.org/cs/projects_and_programs/historical_gis_clearinghouse/hgis_databases).
+This list is not comprehensive, but illustrative that data is in a lot of places.
+If none of these have the data you are looking for, you may need to turn to less-straightforward repositories on the Internet.

 Sometimes the library may have data available, or you may find it through a web search.
 Assuming that you are not able to find shapefiles, you will want your data to be in a format that QGIS can parse.
 This includes .csv (comma separated values), .txt (plain text), or some form of database.
 Formats such as .pdf may pose insurmountable problems.

-We will go through the process of turning data that we find through an internet search into data we can use in a mapping project.
-This is not the only way to get data, and at Columbia, the librarians may be more helpful than the internet in this regard.
+In this tutorial, we will go through the process of turning data that we find through an internet search into data we can use in a mapping project.
+This is not the only way to get data, and often not the best way.
+At Columbia, the librarians may be more helpful than the internet in locating data sources.
+But learning these techniques will also help you start to think about less-than-obvious places data can be found.

 ### Making the Data

 We are going to use data from [Readex](https://www.readex.com/who-we-are-what-we-do), a company that sells primary source collections to institutions.
 We want the names of newspapers, the location of publication, and the year they were established.
 We are not interested in reading the papers right now.
 Readex offers these lists in a variety of organizations: by region, decade, or era.
 We will use the 'By Era' breakdown, and look at the pre- and post-1842 eras.

 Open a web browser (Google Chrome, Firefox, or Safari are OK, please do not use Internet Explorer), and navigate to [www.readex.com](www.readex.com).
 Hover over the 'Collections' link in the Navigation bar and click on 'By Era'.
-Then select the `Jacksonian Era, Parts 1 and 2, 1823-1842` > `Title List` it will open in a new tab.
+Then select `Jacksonian Era, Parts 1 and 2, 1823-1842` > `Title List`, opening it in a new tab.

 Also open the `Antebellum Period, Parts 1 and 2, 1843-1860` > `Title List`